fenago/cockroachdb-terraform/md/Lab_9.md

 will be restored to the state it was in at the time of the backup.
 There are no automatic incremental backups, and no automatic database or table level backups.

+## Delete cluster

+Warning: Deleting a cluster will delete all cluster data.

+Note: Free CockroachDB Serverless clusters are subject to deletion after 6 months of no activity.

+Proceed with the following steps only if you are sure you want to delete a cluster:

+1. Navigate to the **Overview** page for the cluster you want to delete.
+2. Click the **Actions** button in the top right corner.
+3. Select **Delete cluster**.
+4. In the confirmation window, enter the name of the cluster.
+5. Click **Delete**.